wdhongtw/luckydep/README.md

         return f"{self._prefix}, {name}"
 ```

-With the help of `luckydep.Container`, we can register factory function
+With the help of `Container`, we can register factory function
 and later invoke the required instance.

 ```python